anoopemacs/Beginnning-Javascript/README.md

 # Beginnning-Javascript-
-4th edition of the book by Jeremy Mcpeak &amp; Paul Wilton
+working through the 4th edition of the book by Jeremy Mcpeak &amp; Paul Wilton